crosstheages/public-data/patch-notes-arise.md

 - Screenshots on bug report has been disabled because of an issue
 - Sometimes, Light Finisher 3 can apply a shield on creatures
 - One crash server can still occur if you die or reset aggro from Rare 3
-- Ability 2 of Life when have some talents applied could not be correctly applied on player
+- If you have 2 or 3 points in the talent tree on the Ability 2 of Life, you can no more be healed by the flower

 ### Tips
 - Note that if you have any problems of "data syncrhonization", you can fix it by restarting the game